rendicott/blog.bytester.net/README.md

-# bitester-blog
+# blog.bytester.net
-Content for bitester blog powered by Hugo
+Content for bytester blog powered by Hugo

+## Adding a new Post
+Fire up the Docker container in the `build_env` dir.